ABCxFF/diepindepth/protocol/outgoing.md

 ## **`0x0A` PoW Answer Packet**

-This packet is the response to the [`0x0B` PoW Challenge](./incoming.md#0x0b-pow-challenge-packet) packet - after solving the proof of work challenge, the answer is sent.
+This packet is the response to the [`0x0B` PoW Challenge](./incoming.md#0x0b-pow-challenge-packet) packet - after solving the Proof of Work challenge, the answer is sent.

 Format:
 > `0A stringNT(answer)`